The Complete Guide to Paros, Greece

 Where to Stay in Paros, Greece

-Need help picking the perfect stay?
-I’ve put together a full guide to the best hotels in Paros to make your search a little easier.
-In the meantime, here are a few favorites worth checking out:
+Need help choosing?
+I’ve put together a dedicated guide to the best hotels in Paros.
+In the meantime, here are a few favourites.

-Parocks Luxury Hotel & Spa – Perched on a serene cliffside near Ambelas, Parocks Luxury Hotel & Spa offers a harmonious blend of Cycladic architecture and modern luxury.
-With only 40 rooms and suites, each featuring private pools or jacuzzis, guests can enjoy an intimate and tranquil experience.
+Parocks Luxury Hotel & Spa – Perched on a cliff near Ambelas, Parocks Luxury Hotel & Spa is a serene retreat that pairs Cycladic architecture with understated luxury.
+The 40 rooms and suites feature private pools or jacuzzis, while the spa and peaceful setting make it easy to unwind, all just a short drive from Naousa.

 Where to Eat in Paros, Greece

 There are so many eating options in Paros, mainly located in Parikia, Naoussa, Lefkes, and Marpissa.
-I found the standards of food to be really high and I didn’t have a bad meal on the island.
-Some of my favourite eats (suitable vibes for solo travellers) included:
+I found the standards of food to be really high, and I didn’t have a bad meal on the island.
+Some of my favourite eats included:

 Stilvi – Tucked away in Naoussa’s charming alleys, Stilvi offers a refined Mediterranean menu with contemporary twists, all set within a serene courtyard ambiance.
 The grilled fish here was amazing.